 Africa My Africa – Connecting Boundaries highlights these perspectives of “home”, reaffirming connections to one’s origin, irrespective of one’s current physical location.
 We are connecting the boundaries – and becoming united in our distinctiveness.

-The Private view will be held on October the 27th at 6pm and the exhibition will continue until the 3rd of December at GAFRA, 45 Albemarle Street, London W1S 4JL.
+The Private view was held on October the 27th at 6pm, continuing until the 3rd of December at GAFRA, 45 Albemarle Street, London W1S 4JL.